Milwaukee Road class S3

 The Milwaukee Road S3 Class was a class of 10 4-8-4 "Northern" type steam locomotives built by the American Locomotive Company in 1944 and operated by the Milwaukee Road until the mid 1950s.
 The locomotives saw service in pulling freight and passenger trains throughout the Milwaukee Road.

-Today, two S3s survive, No. 261 is in operating condition and No. 265 is on display in Union, Illinois.
+As of 2026, two S3s are preserved, No. 261 is in operating condition and No. 265 is on display at the Illinois Railway Museum in Union, Illinois.

 History

+Background

-The Milwaukee Road had acquired its first four-unit EMD FT diesel set in October 1941.
-It had managed to get a second in July 1943, but when it wanted more in 1944, it was only allocated six by the War Production Board.
-Instead, it was allocated ten Alco 4-8-4 locomotives.
-These were delivered in July and September 1944, and were classified as class S3 by the Milwaukee Road.
+In 1944, amidst a wartime motive power shortage, the Milwaukee Road wanted to order EMD FT diesel sets, having acquired their first four-unit set in October 1941, and their second in July 1943, but the War Production Board (WPB) only allowed them to order six more sets and prohibited them from ordering more.
+Instead of additional FTs, the railroad was allocated ten 4-8-4 steam locomotives from the American Locomotive Company (ALCO).
+These were delivered in July and September 1944, and were classified as the S3 (Nos.
+260–269) by the Milwaukee Road.

-Design
+Design and construction

-Alco had drafted a compromise design, as the WPB has placed a moratorium on creating completely new designs.
-It was based on the frame of the Chicago, Rock Island and Pacific Railroad class R67B, mated to the boiler of the Delaware and Hudson Railway class K. The tender was a water-bottom type with a pair of six-wheel trucks.
-They were also fitted with an air horn.
+Since the WPB has placed a moratorium on creating completely new designs, locomotive manufacturers compromised by reusing features from pre-existing designs, and ALCO drafted the S3 with features reused from other 4-8-4 classes.

+The S3 design was similar to the Milwaukee Road's preceding Baldwin-built S2 class (Nos.
+201–240) locomotives from 1937, but the frame was based from the Chicago, Rock Island and Pacific (Rock Island) R67B class, while the boiler was based from the Delaware and Hudson K-62 class.
+The tender, which was based from the Union Pacific FEF-1 class, was a water-bottom type with a pair of six-wheel trucks.

-The 96.20 sqft of coal-burning grate supplied heat the boiler which was pressed to 250 psi.
+The 96.20 sqft of coal-burning grate supplied heat to the boiler, which was pressed at 250 psi.
 This supplied steam to the cylinders which had a bore of 26 in and a stroke of 32 in.
-They were connected to the 74 in diameter driving wheels by Walschaerts valve gear.
+They were connected to the 74 in diameter driving wheels by Walschaerts valve gear, and they were equipped with roller bearings.
+The S3s were also built with then-innovative mechanical devices, such as Franklin self-adjusting spring-loaded wedges and ALCO lateral motion devices.
+They were also equipped with an air horn.

-While they were smaller and less powerful than the Milwaukee's earlier class S2, they were comparable to road's first class of 4-8-4, the class S1 and were equipped with roller bearings.

-Construction

-All ten were built by Alco's Schenectady plant in July (7) and September 1944 (3).
-Alco assigned order number S-1928 and serial numbers 71973 through 71982.
+All ten S3s were built by ALCO's Schenectady plant in July (7) and September 1944 (3).
+ALCO assigned order number S-1928 and serial numbers 71973 through 71982.